rahultoppur/CUDA/module_4_images/steganography/README.md

 ```
 >![Safari](../../media/safari.png)

-You find it odd that your friend mentioned such as specific time frame.
+You find it odd that your friend mentioned such a specific time frame.
 Using `177` as the length of the encoded message (in bits), write `steg_decrypt.cu` which outputs the hidden message from `hike_sunset.ppm`.

 Some starter code for the kernel has been provided for you below.
 ```c